Windmill Tump Long Barrow

-A large Neolithic long barrow near Rodmarton, Gloucestershire.
+Windmill Tump is a large Neolithic long barrow near Rodmarton, Gloucestershire.
 The barrow was excavated in the Victorian period and artefacts removed before it was filled in again.
 There are at least three side chambers, though these have now collapsed.
 A retaining wall has been built around the barrow to prevent erosion.

 When Victorian archaeologists EM Clifford and S Lysons investigated in 1863 they found 13 Neolithic skeletons and two arrowheads in the north chamber, plus scattered remains of further skeletons in the south chamber.
 In addition, they unearthed Roman pottery and coins from the reign of Claudius Gothicus (AD 268-270).
 These finds are now in the British Museum in London.
 The style of arrowheads suggests a construction date of around 3000 BC - 2500 BC.

 In 1987 a storm caused two trees on the mound to fall and revealed a previously unknown chamber along the north eastern edge of the mound.
 Within the chamber were the skeletal remains of several youths or children.

 The site is not located on top of the hill, but rather on the western slope.
 It is built with a forecourt at the east, marked by two smallish upright stones either side of the collapsed entrance.
 Remains of animal bones and burning have been found in the forecourt area, suggesting some type of ritual observance took place there.

 Think of the forecourt as not too dissimilar in function to a parish church, where some form of ritual ceremony might have taken place associated with concepts of death and/or rebirth.

 As is typical, the barrow tapers slightly towards the western end.
 It is roughly 200 feet long and nearly 9 feet high, and 22 metres (68 feet) at the widest point.